PastVirtual

 Professor of Law at Boston University

-Kristin Collins is a Professor of Law at Boston University, with expertise in family law and legal history.
+Kristin Collins is a Professor of Law at Boston University, focusing on family law and legal history.

 Event Details